Kruiser8/Kruiz-Control/README.md

 ```

 ### fileTriggers.txt and the triggers folder
-When you need actions to be run one-after-another, create a file in the _triggers_ folder and add the name of the file to _fileTriggers.txt_.
+When you need events to be run one-after-another, create a file in the _triggers_ folder and add the name of the file to _fileTriggers.txt_.

-As an example, here's a setup to make sure multiple scene changes don't happen simultaneously.
+As an example, here's a setup to make sure multiple OBS scene changing events don't happen simultaneously.

 #### _fileTriggers.txt_
 ```